Vision

 Community Collaborators

-Dr. Julie Hopkins – Principle of Glencliff Entrepreneurial Steam Magnet Elementary School, opened the door for a Nashville after-school history (NASH) club to form, first virtually and then offered in-person.
+Dr. Julie Hopkins – Principal of Glencliff Entrepreneurial Steam Magnet Elementary School, opened the door for a Nashville after-school history (NASH) club to form, first virtually and then offered in-person.
 Her motivated faculty and students aim to change the future through education and the entrepreneurial spirit.

 Tracy Harris – Manager at the Fort Negley Museum, a Nashville Metro Park, encouraged the Planet Nashville project as special guest on the Civil War and is a highly appreciated facilitator for Nashville’s historic clubs and communities.